frvidal/dynamic-pie-chart/projects/dynamic-pie-chart/README.md

 ![Dynamic Pie Chart](https://frvidal.github.io/dynamic-pie-chart/projects/dynamic-pie-chart/screenshot.png)

-## Install the lib in your project ?
+## Installing this library in your project ?

 The most command `npm install dynamic-pie-chart` will install this library

-## using the library in your application ?
+## Using this library in your application ?

 To include this component into a container, you just have to declare this section into the HTML template.